Stage Plays

 9 Works Theatrical stages a Filipino translation of Quiara Alegría Hudes’ play at Rockwell Makati, shaped by memory, water, language, and belonging.

-Current and Recent Stage Plays in Manila
+Recent Stage Play Coverage in Manila

 Political Theater, Labor, and Socially Engaged Plays